The Associates (American TV series): Release

+most established night of the week.
+The Associates was scheduled to follow Mork & Mindy as a promising new comedy series.
+Mork & Mindy, however, was crushed by CBS's Archie Bunker's Place.
+ABC moved Mork & Mindy back to Thursday, but it would never recover its ratings glory.
+One Day at a Time was the direct competition to The Associates.
+After five episodes of The Associates, a later four weekly episodes were shown in 1980 on Thursdays at 9:30.
+The press heavily criticized ABC for not giving the show a chance.

 Episodes

 Syndication

 The series had a complete run on BBC Two in the UK in 1982.
-The series was rerun on A&E in 1988, followed by runs on Comedy Central and TV Land in the 1990s.
+The series was rerun on USA Network in 1985, A&E in 1988, followed by reruns on Comedy Central and TV Land in the 1990s.

 In Italy, the series aired on Rete 4 as I novellini (Newbies) in 1982.